Landtag: States of the German Confederation

 As Austria and Prussia escaped the French 'exporting the revolution', and Napoleon was happy to maintain satellite monarchies in most German territories under his control (members of the Confederation of the Rhine), the more democratic principles of the Enlightenment would have less effect in the German-speaking lands, or only much later.

-In 1815 the German Confederation ("Deutscher Bund") was founded as successor of the Holy Roman Empire. § 13 of the "Bundesakte" (the constitution of the German Confederation) forced the German states to pass constitutions and implement parliaments called Landstände or Landtage.
+In 1815 the German Confederation ("Deutscher Bund") was founded as successor to the Holy Roman Empire. § 13 of the "Bundesakte" (the constitution of the German Confederation) forced the German states to pass constitutions and implement parliaments called Landstände or Landtage.

 The first constitution was passed in Nassau in 1814.
-Until 1841 (Luxembourg) all but 2 states got their constitution and parliaments.
+Until 1841 (Luxembourg) all but two states got their constitution and parliaments.

 States of the German Empire

-1871 the German Empire was founded.
-All 25 states of the German Empire and the "Reichsland Elsaß-Lothringen" (since 1911) had Landtage as legislative authorities.
+In 1871 the German Empire was founded.
+All 25 states of the German Empire and Alsace-Lorraine (the "Reichsland Elsaß-Lothringen") (from 1911) had Landtage as legislative authorities.
 The most important one was the Prussian Landtag.

 States of the Weimar Republic

 In the Weimar Republic (1919 – 1933) all German states had Landtage that were democratically elected by universal suffrage, and to which the state governments were responsible.
 After the Nazi seizure of power, they embarked on the process of Gleichschaltung (coordination).
-On 30 March 1933, the Provisional Law on the Coordination of the States with the Reich was enacted, which dissolved all the sitting Landtage and reconstituted them on the basis of the recent Reichstag election results, which had given the Nazi Party and its coalition partner the DNVP a working majority.
+On 31 March 1933, the Provisional Law on the Coordination of the States with the Reich was enacted, which dissolved all the sitting Landtage and reconstituted them on the basis of the recent Reichstag election results, which had given the Nazi Party and its coalition partner the DNVP a working majority.
 This was followed by the "Law on the Reconstruction of the Reich" of 30 January 1934 that formally abolished all the Landtage and transferred the sovereignty of the states to the central government.
 Although the states themselves continued in existence, the federalism of the Republic was effectively supplanted by a unitary state.

 East Germany

-Under its original constitution, East Germany was federal republic with five Länder, each with its own Landtag.
+Under its original constitution, East Germany was a federal republic with five Länder, each with its own Landtag.
 Each Landtag was responsible for electing the Chamber of States, the upper house of the national parliament.